Mahmood-Anaam/vinvl_bert/README.md

 ## Overview

-The `vinvl_bert` repository provides a framework for generating Arabic image captions by leveraging pre-trained Bidirectional Transformers (BiT).
-It processes visual features from images and integrates them with textual data to produce accurate and context-aware captions.
-This repository is tailored for Arabic datasets and supports extensive customizations for various use cases in vision-language tasks.
+`vinvl_bert` is a vision-language model designed specifically for **Arabic image captioning**.
+By leveraging **pre-trained Bidirectional Transformers (BiT)**, it integrates visual features from images with textual data to produce accurate and context-aware captions.
+This repository is optimized for **Arabic datasets** and provides extensive customizations for various vision-language tasks.

 ## Features
 - **Integration with pre-trained models**: Easily use pre-trained models for captioning tasks.